TIBHannover/ieee-access-evaluation-results/README.md

 ## PROV-O ONTOLOGY EVALUATION
 Foder *prov-o-ontology* folder contains the following files:

-* extended-prov-o.ttl: Extended the PROV-O ontology.
+* **extended-prov-o.ttl**: Extended the PROV-O ontology.
-* all_diff.nq: Change operations have been made to the [io-extracted](https://raw.githubusercontent.com/OpenEnergyPlatform/ontology/master/src/ontology/imports/iao-extracted.owl) that are detected by the COnto-Diff tool.
+* **all_diff.nq**: Change operations have been made to the [io-extracted](https://raw.githubusercontent.com/OpenEnergyPlatform/ontology/master/src/ontology/imports/iao-extracted.owl) that are detected by the COnto-Diff tool.
-* Individual assertions for semantic differences between two versions of the [io-extracted](https://github.com/OpenEnergyPlatform/ontology/tree/dev/src/ontology/imports) ontology hosted in a GitHub repository.
+* **semantic-diff-contodiff-iao-extracted.ttl**: Individual assertions for semantic differences between two versions of the [io-extracted](https://github.com/OpenEnergyPlatform/ontology/tree/dev/src/ontology/imports) ontology hosted in a GitHub repository.
-* differences-between-two-ontology-versions.sprql: A SPARQL query that can be executed agains a SPARQL endpoint after loading the the aforementioned ontologies.
+* **differences-between-two-ontology-versions.sprql**: A SPARQL query that can be executed agains a SPARQL endpoint after loading the the aforementioned ontologies.
-* differences-between-two-ontology-versions-query-rsults.cvs: The reult of the SPARQL query.
+* **differences-between-two-ontology-versions-query-rsults.cvs**: The reult of the SPARQL query.

 ## ONDET KG EVALUATION